nldlabs/nlddoc/docs/Guide/configuration.md

 ## Changing Settings

-Open `.nlddoc` in any text editor and change what you want:
+Open `.fastdocs` in any text editor and change what you want:

 ### Change the Site Title